KPSKB/nanopb_demo/README.md

 ## Description

 This project provides a simple example using nanopb with STM32.

+The requirements were as follows:

+- Create UART communication on an STM32 Nucleo eval board.
+- Implement two UART commands (STM32 eval board <-> PC) using protobuffers (e.g., LED on/off).
+- Use the nanopb library for protobuffer implementation.
+- Test the STM32 protobuffer with a PC serial terminal or Python script.
+- Perform a flood test: using a PC script, send messages to the STM32 as quickly as possible via UART, ensuring it does not freeze, and if an incorrect message format is sent, there should be no issue with sending the next message.

 ## Project Structure

 - **./STM32_protobuf**: This directory contains the STM32CubeIDE project files.